Australia and the Netherlands may not be mentioned in the same sentence all that often, but you’ll be surprised how many links there are between them.

 There are also many links between Dutch and Australian cities, or ‘sister cities’ as they’re called.

-Sydney is a sister city with Amsterdam (along with about twenty other cities — but apparently it’s a big family).
+Sydney is a sister city to Amsterdam (along with about twenty other cities — but apparently, it’s a big family).
 Even the town where I grew up in Tasmania, called Kingston, is a sister city to Grootegast, a village in Groningen.

 Although the Dutch began the exploration of Australia, the southern land was eventually colonised by the British.
 It then became a federation in 1901 and finally an independent sovereign nation after World War I. 🎉